The Articles of Association in the Netherlands

 , investors must choose the appropriate type of company

 to incorporate.
 Private limited liability companies (BV) and public limited companies (NV) in the Netherlands need to execute and file deeds of incorporation.
-This deed contains important information about the company incorporators, Board Members, and financial details, such as the initial capital of the company.
-The incorporation deed also contains the company’s Articles of Association.
+This deed contains important information about the company Below, we present a list of the details or information included in the Articles of Association

 Our Dutch lawyers